dankamongmen/notcurses/USAGE.md

 // successful call to notcurses_render().
 int notcurses_render(struct notcurses* nc);

 // Write the last rendered frame, in its entirety, to 'fp'.
-This is not valid
+If
-// until notcurses_render() has been successfully called at least once. int notcurses_render_to_file(struct notcurses* nc, FILE* fp);
+// notcurses_render() has not yet been called, nothing will be written. int notcurses_render_to_file(struct notcurses* nc, FILE* fp);

 // Retrieve the contents of the specified cell as last rendered.
 The EGC is